Layering the hair is a clever and quick way to style your tresses that comes with a plethora of benefits hence knowing how to layer hair is a plus.

 In a hair-world dominated by women, it may be hard for men to feel comfortable showing a sincere concern about their own style.
 Concepts that have been associated with female haircuts for decades are now readily available to be used by males too!
 One of those concepts is essential when it comes to choosing a haircut: layering.

-When laying your hair, it’s always best to work on wet hair.
-This gives an easier cut and less chance for split ends or missed hairs.
-If the hair is straight it can be towel dried first.
 If the hair is curly it’s best to cut when thoroughly wet so that it can be as straight as possible when cutting.
-Use a brush or the fine toothcomb to remove all tangles from the hair.
+Use a brush or the fine tooth comb to remove all tangles from the hair.

 Repeat this process until you reach the top layer.
 Check the hair to make sure that it blends well.
 When using a powered set of shears, change your blade length for every half-inch or so that you move up through the hair, this will give a pretty good blended look.